 - If you are an AEA member, always bring your Equity Membership Card to auditions.

-- We will hold auditions by appointment in New York on March 20 in addition to our season EPA in Mt.
-Gretna on March 8 and our season EPA in NYC on March 18.
+- We will hold auditions by appointment ONLY FOR SPECIFIC ROLES in New York on March 16; in addition we will conduct a season EPA in Lebanon, PA on March 12 and a season EPA in NYC on March 14 (PENDING AEA APPROVAL).

-- Especially seeking terrific non-singing actors for the play MOON OVER BUFFALO (see breakdown below).
+- Especially seeking terrific non-singing actors for the play BREAKING LEGS (see breakdown below).

-- PERFORMANCES are five per week – Thursdays at 2PM & 7:30PM, Fridays at 7:30PM, Saturdays at 7:30PM and Sundays at 2PM (There will be no performance of LITTLE SHOP OF HORRORS on Sunday August 3, but there will be a special SATURDAY MATINEE of that show on August 2.)
+- PERFORMANCES are five per week – Thursdays at 2PM & 7:30PM, Fridays at 7:30PM, Saturdays at 7:30PM and Sundays at 2PM (There will be no performance of IT SHOULDA BEEN YOU on Sunday August 7, but there will be a special SATURDAY MATINEE of that show on August 6.)

 - Monday is the typical cast day off, though crew and actor/interns may be called that day for load in / load out of shows.

 - PLEASE BE AWARE OF THE AUDITION TIMES, PLACES AND REQUIREMENTS.
-We are unable to schedule “special” auditions outside those times listed due to the availability of our musical director and directors.
+We are unable to schedule “special” auditions outside those times listed due to the availability of our accompanists and directors.